Isle of Wight Guru

 Whitecliff Bay is pretty but is not easy to get to

-• Priory Bay is in my top 5 Isle of Wight beaches (this list is subject to change, unlike the laminated one Ross had in Friends).
+• Priory Bay is in my top five Isle of Wight beaches (this list is subject to change, unlike the laminated one Ross had in Friends).
 It is gloriously sandy with a shady backdrop and shallow water for paddling.
 I've swum here a few times when the tide is in.
-The downside is that it's difficult to access and requires a walk through the woods which is difficult with four children, six bags and a cool box.
+The downside is that it's difficult to access and requires a walk through the woods, which is difficult with four children, six bags and a cool box.

 Cyclist near Priory Bay on the Isle of Wight